jeremiahlukus/ruby_todo/progress_ai_test.md

 6. **Intelligent pattern extraction**: Added logic to extract task titles, priorities, and notebook names from natural language queries
 7. **Contextual defaults**: Used the default notebook when specific notebooks aren't mentioned in queries
 8. **Special case handling**: Added special token pattern recognition for bulk operations like "move all tasks"
+9. **Generic pattern matching**: Updated repository migration pattern to work with any organization name, not just "barracuda"
+10. **Flexible syntax support**: Enhanced pattern matching to recognize different formats of repository migration commands
+11. **GitHub integration**: Added support for GitHub migration patterns in task search and movement

 These changes have greatly improved the reliability and consistency of the AI assistant, particularly for common task and notebook operations.
 The AI-powered system now provides a robust natural language interface that makes task management more intuitive and efficient.